chrisizeh/cmssw/PhysicsTools/PyTorchAlpaka/README.md

 ## Direct Inference on SoA
 The interface provides a converter to dynamically wrap SoA data into one or more `torch::tensors` without the need to copy data (or minimal copy overhead).

+**Due to the lack of const correctness ensured by PyTorch, `const` data is currently being copied.**

 ### TensorRegistry
 The structural information of the inputs/outputs SoA are stored in an `TensorRegistry`.
 Which is a high level object to register column lists from which tensors are created